James Gunn responds to fan fury over decision to replace Henry Cavill as Superman

 He explained their “choices” are made “based upon what we believe is best for the story & best for the DC characters who have been around for nearly 85 years”.

-“Perhaps these choices are great, perhaps not, but they are made with sincere hearts & integrity & always with the story in mind,” Gun said.
+“Perhaps these choices are great, perhaps not, but they are made with sincere hearts & integrity & always with the story in mind,” Gunn said.

-Meanwhile, Cavill is already reportedly attached to star and executive produce a series adaptation of the game Warhammer 40,000.
+Meanwhile, the director was forced to issue a clarification when Justice League actor Ray Fisher accused him of being “fake” on social media.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up